maksDev123/automata/README.md

 * VIDEO - state responsible for watching videos

 ### Simulation
 Automata starts from state START which is our starting point.
 It inevitably will get to sleep state( some activities is possible because of random event ).
 Sleep will have from 5 - 10 hours, depending on random.
-Than after waking up automata will get in EAT state, from which it can go almost anywhere, depending on random.
+Than after waking up automata will get in EAT state, from which it can go almost anywhere, depending on random factor and exrta variables.

 ### Extra variables
 There are three extra variables which influence on decisions: